gista/django-selectfilter/doc/usage.rst

 6. if you want **i18n** for *ManyToManyByLetter*, *ManyToManyByStatus* and *ManyToManyByRelatedField* fields (see below for details about available fields), add ``'selectfilter'`` to the ``INSTALLED_APPS`` in your *settings.py*.
-   The only languages currently available are English and Italian.
+   The only languages currently available are English and Slovak.

 Available fields